Oerlikon KBA: History

 At least six models of the TRW-6425 automatic cannons were built.

 Following the closure of the TRW Jet and Ordnance Division, the Philco-Ford company's Aeronutronic Division became interested in the TRW-6425 cannon project, bought the rights to the project and began work on the weapon.

 When the Bushmaster project—full name U.S. Army Vehicle Rapid Fire Weapons System (Bushmaster)—was restarted, the PFB-25 (Philco-Ford Bushmaster 25mm) was selected as one of the self-powered gun candidates.
 Since then, Philco-Ford has further developed the PFB-25.

-During the same period Oerlikon bought the TRW-6425 rights from TRW and they started the "KBA series" 25mm cannon project based on it.
-In the designation KBA, "K" is kanone; "B" is a 25 mm caliber, and "A" is a design model in a given caliber.
-Several principles were combined in order to refine the project.

 During the trials, however, the original American PFB-25 prototypes displayed a number of basic functional deficiencies.
 This prompted Oerlikon to undertake further development work on the KBA.
 The resulting system modifications added functional reliability that allowed the trials to be completed successfully in 1970.
 When the first prototype KBA cannons became available, suitable gun turrets had also to be provided.

 Oerlikon extensively reworked the original American TRW 6425 design.
 Perhaps the only remaining elements of the original design in the KBA were the 25x137 mm cartridge and the method of blocking the chamber by turning the bolt (a novelty for Oerlikon development; earlier Oerlikon systems had sliding bolts with locking lugs).
 Eugene Stoner's classic TRW-6425 cannon automatic gas valve drive was also comprehensively changed.

 The complete system—cannon, hand-driven turret and ammunition—underwent detailed firing trials between 1969 and 1971.

 Oerlikon devoted huge development efforts to improve the functional reliability, durability and firing precision of the KBA autocannon.
 In 1971 sufficient progress had been made for the weapon system to fulfill the strict specifications laid down and for large-scale deliveries to the Netherlands to begin.

 In 1977, due to an internal decision, the US Army selected the externally-powered Hughes M242 from Hughes Helicopters Ordnance Division as the Bushmaster.
 The M242 became the autocannon for the Army's new IFV.